nksaraf/use-monaco/README.md

 ## `useMonacoEditor`

-Single hook to get all `monaco` functionality for one editor that wires up the three underlying hooks `useMonaco`, `useTextModel` and `useEditor`.
-If you only need a single editor, `useMonacoEditor` is fine for you.
-For multiple editors, you would need to use some of the other hooks like `useTextModel` and `useEditor`.
-Most props are optional with sensible defaults. `useMonacoEditor` accepts the props for all these hooks and returns everything they return.
+Single hook to get all [`monaco-editor` documentation](https://microsoft.github.io/monaco-editor/api/index.html) functionality for one editor instance that wires up the three underlying hooks [`useMonaco`](#usemonaco), [`useTextModel`](#usetextmodel) and `useEditor`.
+If you only need a single editor, `useMonacoEditor` will work fine for you as it allows you to send options for all underlying hooks.
+For multiple editors, you would need to use some of the other hooks like [`useTextModel`](#usetextmodel) and [`useEditor`](#useeditor).
+Most props are optional, coming with sensible defaults. `useMonacoEditor` accepts the props for all these hooks and returns everything they return.

 ```typescript
 function useMonacoEditor(options: {